Attention: Here be dragons

 )

-While it is possible, to achieve the best performance, one should avoid making input checks during these callbacks. _process() and _physics_process() will trigger at every opportunity (they do not "rest" by default).
+While it is possible, to achieve the best performance, you should avoid making input checks during these callbacks. _process() and _physics_process() will trigger at every opportunity (they do not "rest" by default).
 In contrast, *_input() callbacks will trigger only on frames in which the engine has actually detected the input.

 # Called every frame, even when the engine detects no input.